Fractional PM

 • ·Coordinating between teams

-• ·Managing timelines and deliverables
+• ·Managing timelines, dependencies, and deliverables

 • ·Reporting project status to stakeholders